TobleMiner/NanoPi-R4S-SPI-flash-module/README.md

 # Ordering

+**WARNING: Do not order rev1.0 at JLC.
+The partnumber for the MCU is incorrect!**

 The fabrication files inside `fab` are JLCPCB-ready.
 I'd suggest ordering with a 1mm board thickness.
 This will ensure the easiest fit in small cases.